honglu2875/hironaka/README.md

 There are 2 ways to start a proper Reinforcement Learning training:
 - (TL;DR, clone this [Google Colab file](https://colab.research.google.com/drive/1nVnVA6cyg0GT5qTadJTJH7aU6smgopLm?usp=sharing), forget what I say below and start your adventure)

-    If you trust that my coding, feel free to subclass my own interface `Trainer` and write a double-player training routine. `DQNTrainer` is a quick implementation combining `Trainer` with `stable-baseline3`'s DQN codes.
+    `DQNTrainer` is a quick implementation combining my interface `Trainer` with `stable-baseline3`'s DQN codes.
 It runs in 3 lines:
     ```
     from hironaka.trainer.DQNTrainer import DQNTrainer
     trainer = DQNTrainer('dqn_config_test.yml')